splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 vets-service-64c446cc94-hs2c5        1/1     Running   0          99s
 customers-service-54d7cdf699-d7gqv   1/1     Running   0          99s
 visits-service-6f94679459-6s4jt      1/1     Running   0          99s
+mysql-74bb96ddbf-wbrqk               1/1     Running   0          87s
 ```

 {{% /tab %}}
 {{< /tabs >}}

-Make sure the output of get pods matches the output as shown above ... and that all 7 services are shown as **RUNNING**.
+Make sure the output of get pods matches the output as shown above ... and that all 8 services are shown as **RUNNING**.

-The application will take a few minutes to start up and synchronize all the services. so let's get the actual application downloaded in the meantime.
+The application will take a few minutes to start up and synchronize all the services, so let's get the actual application downloaded in the mean-time.

 ## 2. Downloading the Spring Microservices PetClinic Application